Shirakumo/radiance-tutorial/Part 4.md

     (lambda () ,@body) ,paste ,password))
 ```

 Attentive readers may notice that I've changed the `/=` to a `not eql` here.
 This is in preparation for the use in the edit page, where the paste can be a hull, in which case the visibility field is `NIL` and thus not a number.
-With that out of the way, here are the modified view and edit pages:
+With that out of the way, here are the modified view, edit, and raw pages:

 ```common-lisp
 (define-page view "plaster/view/(.*)" (:uri-groups (id) :clip "view.ctml")